ejgroene/selftest/README.rst

 #) stdin - replaces ``sys.stdin`` temporarily with a ``StringIO``.
 Make sure to ``seek(0)`` after writing.
 #) argv - saves ``sys.argv`` and restores it afterwards.
 #) tmp_path:subpath - creates a temporary ``pathlib.Path`` object, optionally with a subpath,
-#) raises:(Exception, message) - raises AssertionError if given code does not raise given exception with given message,
+#) raises:(Exception, message) - raises AssertionError if given code does not raise given exception with given message; sends an object ``as`` target from which the exception can be retieved for further testing.
+See example.
 #) guard - isolates tests by saving and restoring sys.path, sys.meta_path, and sys.modules.

-An example for using ``raises()`` in two different ways:
+An example for using ``raises()`` in different ways:

 .. code:: python